rhv9/book/pages/Extra/questions_i_avoid.md

 1. Can you create Windows and Linux app service plan in the same region and same resource group?
 What combination is not allowed because in the past, there were restrictions.

+## Load Balancing

+1. Cookie-based affinity
+2. HTTP settings
+3. How long is a session kept persistent? ie goes to the same instance in backend pool.

 ## Not as important